Properties info = new Properties(); … info.setProperty("ResultSetCacheMode", "true"); Connection conn = DriverManager.getConnection(url, info);

 Teiid provides the capability to cache the results of specific user queries and virtual procedure calls.
 This caching technique can yield significant performance gains if users of the system submit the same queries or execute the same procedures often.

-Caching of user query results including XML document model results.
+Caching of user query results.

 Caching of virtual procedure results.